 Figure 3 Angiography was implemented to assess the thrombus clearance of catheter-directed thrombolysis.
 A: A 36-year-old male patient with acute traumatic lower-limb fracture and simultaneous deep venous thrombosis received an inferior vena cava (IVC) filter before surgical fixation.
 Filter removal was attempted within 2 wk after fracture surgery, and venography showed IVC-related caval thrombosis; B: A thrombolytic catheter was placed in the thrombosed segment via the right femoral vein, and urokinase was continuously injected; C: The venography showed that the most clearance thrombus of filter-related thrombosis; D: The patient was given anticoagulation therapy with rivaroxaban 20 mg daily after catheter-directed thrombolysis.
 The venography showed that the complete thrombus clearance of filter-related thrombosis 7 wk later; E: The venography showed that the IVC vein was unobstructed after the filter removal; F: Computed tomography angiopulmonography did not show pulmonary embolism after intervention.

-Table 1 General data of patients in the two groups
+Table 1 General data of patients in the two groups, n (%)